Schaudge/refinereads/README.md

 This tool can eliminate the errors introduced by library preparation and sequencing processes, and consenquently reduce the false positives for downstream variant calling.
 This tool can also be used to remove duplicated reads.
 Since it generates consensus reads from duplicated reads, it outputs much cleaner data than conventional duplication remover. ***Due to these advantages, it is especially useful for processing ultra-deep sequencing data for cancer samples.***

-`refinereads` accepts a sorted BAM/SAM with its corresponding reference fasta as input, and outputs an unsorted BAM/SAM.
+`refinereads` accepts a sorted BAM/SAM with its corresponding reference fasta as input, and outputs a sorted BAM/SAM.

 # take a quick glance of the informative report
 * Sample HTML report: http://opengene.org/refinereads/refinereads.html